-Having an insurable interest has the following importance:
+Having it has the following importance:

 It prevents gambling:

 the involvement of an asset at the risk of financial loss as the insurable interest prevents gambling.
-Therefore, without insurable interest, the contract would simply be gambling, with people insuring so called “assets” (with no potential financial loss) and hope for losses from which they can receive a payout.
+Therefore, without it, the contract would simply be gambling, with people insuring so called “assets” (with no potential financial loss) and hope for losses from which they can receive a payout.
 Consequentially, this act is against public policy and interest.

 Reduction in moral hazard: